-Strange – 31 Pages

 But there was just something about this case that had continually been throwing me off my game.
 Something I just couldn’t quite put my finger on.

-We finished our drinks and I gathered up Waldo from dry humping a stuffed beaver they kept in the window and we all headed back to Sadie’s place.
+We finished our drinks and I scooped up Waldo from dry humping a stuffed beaver they kept in the window and we all headed back to Sadie’s place.

 I slept fitfully that night and suffered from strange and horrific nightmares.

 I dreamt I was standing in front of Nick’s grave when a boney hand reached up through the dirt.
 As I stood terrified Nick himself came up out of the grave, looking horribly disfigured just like the last way I had seen him after he decided to take the high dive off the top of our office building into a pool of hard concrete.

 “It wasn’t me, Nick,” I stuttered.
 “It was that rotten dame Oyster Annie!”

 “Everybody loved that dame, Nick,” I pleaded.
 “You know that.
 And you weren’t her first victim either, or her last.
 Hell, she’d have ruined me if I had had anything to lose!”